Dominic Raab appointed as David Davis' successor as Brexit Secretary

 The resignation of her former Brexit secretary is thought to have left Theresa May facing a potential leadership crisis, but Mr Davis said he fully supports her as she is a "good Prime Minister".

-Speaking on Monday morning, Mr Davis said he made it "very clear" during Friday's Cabinet meeting that he was the "odd one out" and did not agree with the Prime Minister's plan because there was a "risk of it delivering a poor outcome".
+On Monday morning, Mr Davis said he made it "very clear" during Friday's Cabinet meeting that he was the "odd one out" and did not agree with the Prime Minister's plan because there was a "risk of it delivering a poor outcome".

-Speaking on BBC Radio 4's Today programme, Mr Davis said his resignation was one of "principle", since he did not agree with the Brexit strategy which "gave too much away" to the EU "too easily", which is in his words "dangerous".
+Speaking to ITV News Political Editor Robert Peston, Mr Davis said his resignation was one of "principle", since he did not agree with the Government's Brexit strategy on a number of points.

-"My fear is that they'll take what we've offered already and then demand more," Mr Davis said.
+He argued that the proposals would deliver a "soft Brexit", and spoke of his reservations of the UK collecting tariffs for the EU, and also the influence the European Court of Justice (ECJ) would retain in the country once the UK leaves the EU.

-Rather than leaving the Government in a weaker position in Brexit negotiations, Mr Davis said his resignation had in fact "strengthened" Mrs May's administration's Brexit position, since someone who "believes" in the plan will now be able to back it and deliver it.
+The 69-year-old continued that the plan also "volunteers" too much information to the EU, weakening the UK's negotiating position and also making it likely that the EU would take what was offered to them and then ask for more.

-Mr Raab is a staunch Brexiteer.
+Mr Davis continued that while he did not agree with the Government's Brexit plan "it is central to my old brief, it would have been me who would have had to present it to Parliament, it would have been me who would have had to carry it out, me that had to make it work in the European Union, and frankly if I don't believe in it, I'm not the best person to do it".

-Mr Davis continued that "hopefully a side effect of my departure will be" stopping the Government "from making any more concessions" to the EU over Brexit.
+Mr Raab is a staunch Brexiteer and Peston writes that Mr Davis sees him as a protegee.

 The departure comes as the Prime Minister sets out to win over Tory Brexiteers after a backlash against her plans for leaving the European Union.